FREE standard shipping on orders $75 or more!

 Having the right gear can make traveling with a toddler go more smoothly.
 Here are a few toddler travel luggage must-haves:

-• Toddler-Sized Backpacks: The Mini Kaya Backpack is a great choice for toddlers to carry their own toys and snacks.
+• Toddler-Sized Backpacks: The Kids Small Backpack is a great choice for toddlers to carry their own toys and snacks.
 Check out our kids' collection that has a variety of kid-sized options.

 • Diaper Bags: CALPAK’s Diaper Bag includes compartments for organization, insulated bottle holders, and a fold-out changing mat.